PhD Course Management

 The aim of this course is to impart knowledge about and give course participants an introduction to academic text production in English, applying textual and discourse strategies and methodologies in accordance with the current conventions of written academic English in health sciences.

-ECTS: 0 Graduate school: Faculty of Health Start date: 02/10/2023 Course leader: Ole Schmeltz Søgaard Status: Course is open for application
+ECTS: 0.7 Graduate school: Faculty of Health Start date: 06/05/2025 Course leader: Annette Balle Sørensen Status: Course is open for application

 Short description